Here’s what you need to know about Parent PLUS loan forgiveness and other repayment alternatives, if you are struggling to afford your payments.

 As a parent, you want the best for your child.
 Often, that means contributing to your child’s education.
 If you don’t have enough money saved for college, you likely turned to student loans to fill the gap.

 You’re certainly not alone.
-According to Mark Kantrowitz, publisher at SavingforCollege.com, families with a student who graduated with a bachelor’s degree and borrowed from the Parent PLUS program had an average of $32,596 in Parent PLUS loans.
+According to Mark Kantrowitz, publisher at SavingforCollege.com, families with a student who graduated with a bachelor’s degree and borrowed from the direct Parent PLUS program had an average of $32,596 in Parent PLUS loans.

 Parent PLUS loans are a form of federal student loan for biological or adoptive parents who want to borrow money to pay for their child’s education.
 With Parent PLUS loans, you can borrow up to the total cost of attendance at the school your child attends.